grantcolley/aspect/README.md

 > [Auth0 React QuickStart](https://auth0.com/docs/quickstart/spa/react)

 Create the Auth0 application for `Aspect.Client` following the Auth0 instructions above.
-The best way to access `.env` variables is to:
-- Centralize access in a `config.ts` module
-- Type them for safety
-- Fail fast if any required `env` variables are missing by using `zod` for runtime validation

 Install the Auth0 React SDK
 ```bash